Tourism Facts

 Young female baker in the ktichen, holding a tray of hot bakery items and placing it onto a shelf.

-The tourism industry provides a lot of seasonal and part-time work, particularly for young people.
+The tourism sector provides a lot of seasonal and part-time work, particularly for young people.

 Indigenous tourism